 Eye doctors report an increase in the number of patients complaining of dry, irritated eyes, headaches and blurred vision.
 These all are symptoms of digital fatigue syndrome, also known as computer vision syndrome.
 Health professionals believe the blue light and extended use of digital devices may be the source.
 Too much blue, especially in the evening, can disrupt your natural sleep cycle.
 It can keep you awake, leading to sleeping problems and daytime fatigue.

-Digital devices emit a blue light.
-Health professionals are concerned about people’s exposure to this light because the color blue is at the highest energy spectrum of visible light.
+Prolonged exposure to blue light is concerning to medical professionals, because the color blue is at the highest energy spectrum of visible light.
 This energy level can pierce through the eye’s natural light filters and injure muscles and tissues.
-Damage from blue light is cumulative, placing people at higher risk for vision problems and diseases such as loss of sight in the central vision area, or macular degeneration.
+Damage from blue light is cumulative, so over time there’s higher risk for vision problems and diseases, such as macular degeneration, the loss of central vision.

-The harmful effects of blue light can be managed by blinking regularly and taking frequent breaks from devices.
+The harmful effects of blue light can be managed by blinking regularly, and taking frequent breaks.
 Eye professionals recommend following the 20-20-20 rule: Every 20 minutes, look at something 20 feet away for 20 seconds.

-Taking time away from digital devices also gives the brain a chance to rest.
-This is especially important for children whose brains need time to sort and strengthen visual-spatial pathways necessary for developing effective problem-solving skills.
+Take time away from digital devices each day, including TV, to rest your brain.
+This is especially important for children.
+Their growing brains need time to sort and strengthen visual-spatial pathways necessary for developing practical problem-solving skills.

 During the pandemic, children’s use of digital devices increased dramatically.
 Because of this, doctors are concerned that kids may experience a variety of vision problems.
 These include eye strain, dry eyes, blurry vision and nearsightedness.
 Learn why eye doctors believe the cause is related to the use of digital devices.